 On Nov.
-7, the election anxieties of a few Santa Barbarans sank under homespun folk as Mike Sherk and other DIY acts performed an intimate concert at the Funzone.
+7, the election anxieties of a few Santa Barbarans sank under homespun folk as Mike Sherk and other DIY acts performed an intimate concert at FUNZONE.
 The venue, located in the East Beach Batting Cages on Milpas Street, offered a homely setting for independent music with an air of approachable weirdness.

 As a first-timer, I was struck by the incongruity of the performance space.
 Inside what looked like a converted shed was a charmingly scrappy room decorated with hand-drawn showbills and some baseball equipment.
 Within was an active batting park, scoreboard and snack shack.